-Fiction.
-Based on a True Crying Out Loud.
+Fiction Based on a True Crying Out Loud.

 You finish unpacking at this beautiful modern loft in Split, Croatia.
 Books lined in the shelves, the purple lamp gives it a crown chakra resonance, and the rain outside is complimenting the Jazz music you have playing on your MacAir.

 Roxy is propped against the couch with all the pillows next to you.
 You take a deep breath and begin crying.
 A storm of grief hits you.
 The void is real.
 Knowing that there is another reality that could be happening now, where you are curled up next to your children and Sonny with Roxy and the three cats you both adopted in another multiverse reality.
-You know you should just “get over it,” but it is this knowing of what you both have forfeited in both your stubbornness, your arrogance, your fear based thinking that pushed you both apart.
+You know you should just “get over it,” but it is this knowledge of what you both have forfeited in both your stubbornness, your arrogance, your fear based thinking that pushed you both apart.
 You pray that Aaron and Amy work things out so that Amy will never experience this type of grief—of something forfeited, something voided out, something empty.

 Thank God for Roxy.
 Thank God that you somehow chose to not give up on Roxy even though you’ve given up on everything else, including your own life at one point.

 You text Apple, hoping she’ll answer you back.
 You’re having another grief crisis.
 You need a trusted friend.
 Apple’s been your friend since High School, the one who pulled you off the man you were about to have drunk-high-sex with but didn’t so you wouldn’t regret it the next morning.
 Ever since then, you’ve trusted her with your life.